bluesky-social/bsky-docs/docs/advanced-guides/rate-limits.md

 ## Relay Limits

-The Bluesky-operated Relay (`https://bsky.network`) applies the following limits to new PDS instances:
+The Bluesky-operated Relay (`https://bsky.network`) applies the following limits to new PDS instances by default:

 - PDS Repository Stream Events (all types)
   - 50 per second
-  - 1500 per hour
+  - 2,600 per hour
-  - 10,000 per day
+  - 21,000 per day
-- New Account Creation
+- PDS Accounts
+  - 100 account maximum
-  - 5 per second
+  - 5 created per second

 These limits are intended to limit abuse while still allowing open federation.
 If the default limits cause problems for growing PDS instances, please reach out and they can be raised.